-13. WFP is driven by compassion for the world's most vulnerable people, particularly women and children, and the responsibility to use food and related assistance to save lives, relieve suffering and improve food security.
-It is committed to the values and principles expressed in the Millennium Declaration.
+14. WFP is driven by the need to respond to human suffering and assist fellow human beings when they have nowhere else to turn.
+WFP will use food and related assistance to meet immediate needs and improve food security.
+It is committed to the purposes and principles of the United Nations Charter and to the values and principles expressed in the Millennium Declaration.
+WFP will not use food, at any time or under any circumstances, as a means of applying political or economic pressure.
 WFP will adhere to the principles set out below when providing food aid, non-food assistance and technical support in response to humanitarian needs.